 There's a degree of spaciousness in the 340C's presentation, too, making individual musical paths nice and easy to follow.

 The rather more assertive Soul Desert by Can displays more of the Cambridge's strengths, as well as highlighting some slight weaknesses.
 It's an up-front listen, the 340C, and it powers through the dense tune with determination and fine dynamic heft, handling the tricky tempo with confidence.

 There's an undeniable shortage of fine detail in the sound, though – the Azur seems a little too caught up in the ferment to be bothered with the minutiae.

-In-yer-face performer In short, this is not a player for the faint-hearted.
+In short, this is not a player for the faint-hearted.
 When the music gets particularly complex, the 340C's overriding sonic signature – candid, in-yer-face and enthusiastic – can suggest that every instrument is playing louder than every other instrument.
 The result is a slight but unwelcome hint of two-dimensionality.

 The vast majority of the time, however, the Azur distinguishes itself as another in an illustrious line of profoundly impressive Cambridge Audio CD players.
 It's not going to dish as much detail as its rivals, but you're certainly not going to go short of excitement either.